Local Learning Matters: Rethinking Data Heterogeneity in Federated Learning: Second-order Analysis

 \section{Second-order Analysis}

 In Table \ref{tab:hess}, we show the second-order analysis results for \method~along with the other methods.
 The Liptzshitz-focused distillation loss of \method~ effectively reduces the Lipshitz constant \ev~considerably as intended (\method~results in the lowest \ev~across all methods), and therefore helps provide stronger generalization and performance.
-However, one limitation to \method~is that it does not directly translate to matching Hessian norms across clients (\diffnorms).
+However, one limitation to \method~is that it does not directly translate to a strong reduction in \diffnorms.
 Therefore, a promising direction for future work could extend \method~to also consider this aspect.